globallyunique/agile-requirements-framework/supporting-articles/scenario-as-detailed-requirements.md

 ### Teams Need Freedom to Pick or Build Their Tools

-Using an existing BDD tool is the easy path to using [my proposed requirements framework](../why-use-cases-for-agile.md).
-I see mandates to use the same process and tools as the norm in most enterprises and I think this is a mistake.
-I strongly believe that every project is different enough that the team should be allowed to select and create, as needed, the tools to support their agile way-of-working with the proposed requirements framework.
-Whether this simply means implementing some scripts to generate the combined use case and BDD scenario presentations or building a building a full DSL for expressing, executing, and generating the presentations of their scenarios.
-The full scope of doing this is beyond what can be covered in this article.
-To emphasize the point that the team needs to select and build their own tools, I end by saying that the power that comes from enabling the users to directly and optimally express their scenarios via a DSL is unlike anything I've seen using the existing Cucumber-family tools.
+I see mandates for every team to use the same process and tools in most enterprises.
+I think this is a mistake.
+I believe that every project is different enough that the team should be allowed to select and create, as needed, the tools to support their agile way-of-working.
+Assuming the are using the [use case based requirements framework](../why-use-cases-for-agile.md) proposed in this article and an existing BDD tool, this should simply mean implementing some scripts to generate the combined use case and BDD scenario presentations.
+Alternatively they could build a full DSL for expressing, executing, and generating the presentations of their scenarios.
+To emphasize the point that the team needs to select and build their own tools, I end by saying that the power that comes from building a DSL that enable users to directly and optimally express their scenarios is unlike anything I've seen using the existing Cucumber-family tools.

 ## Requirements to Test Traceability